 Despite the possible pitfalls, there are many advantages to working with a co-author.
 Here are five primary advantages:

 - More content.
 Two people have different stories to contribute to illustrate points the authors make in the book.
 Each has different life and business experiences.
 Even two people who think they know the same things can be surprised by what unique insights the other has.
 Working with two authors is the very definition of synergy.
 Conversations lead to new ideas, expanded explanations and illustrations.
 Two authors build on each other’s ideas and trigger new ones.

 - Accountability.
-Having another person in your corner, a cheerleader, inspiration, and Writing a book takes work and commitment.
+Having another person in your corner, a cheerleader, someone for inspiration can make a big difference in keeping the momentum going.
 Holding each other accountable, means a greater likelihood of meeting schedule commitments.

 - Split the costs.
 When it comes to self-publishing, two people can split the costs for editing, design and layout, and print production set-up.